mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- NOTE Ideally contain these in Vignettes not an appendix -->

-The development of different styles of being in playtesting represented new forms of re-mediated strategies incorporating home practices and new introduced repertoires.
+The development of different styles of being in playtesting represented new forms of re-mediated strategies incorporating home practices and newly introduced repertoires.
 Some adults who developed new technical processes by working through documentation in a methodical manner (see Vignette V3.c & Vignette 2) refrained from extensive testing of other games, waiting for others to test their games and carefully observing their responses.
-Some participants were very social in their playtesting approach and used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process (see Vignette 1.b).
-Others build affective relationships in a different of ways.
-For example via kind and supportive feedback.
-Madiha voiced her personal identification with created characters often said how cute the characters created were (Vignette 5.b).

-Others embraced a disruptive stance in playtesting which for some participants provided a chance to break conventions game design norms of the genre, as a way to cause frustration or confusion, illustrated by Tehillah's behaviour in (Vignette 2.c).
+Some participants were very social in their playtesting approach and used playtesting as a way to gain an idea of what to add to their game next and to ask for direct help in that process (see Vignette 1.b).
+Others built relationships during playtesting in different ways.
+For example, some gave feedback via kind and supportive comments.
+Madiha voiced her personal identification with created characters and often said how cute the characters were (Vignette 5.b).
+Others embraced a disruptive stance in playtesting which, for some participants, provided a chance to break conventions and game design norms of the genre, as a way to cause frustration or confusion, illustrated by Tehillah's behaviour in (Vignette 2.c).
 Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
-Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.
+Some, in particular, brought a physicality to the process, clustering in a particular zone of the class, referencing the gameplay elements, acting them out, attempting to change the games of others, and playful tussling as part of resistance to those changes.

 <!-- **Re-mediation into relational agency** -->

 <!-- NOTE - An observation Supported by interview data?  -->

-The re-mediation of hybridisation of existing and new repertoires shows the development of particant interests into  game making specialism.
-This identity formation alieviates barriers to participation in programming communities explored in the problems statement of this thesis.
-The role of specialism within playtesting creates helpful system congruencies helping the development of novel and effective repertoires through a postive affective relationship to the overall activity.
+The re-mediation of hybridisation of existing and new repertoires shows the development of participant interests into game-making specialism.
+This identity formation alleviates barriers to participation in programming communities explored in the problem statement of this thesis.
+The role of specialism within playtesting creates helpful system congruencies helping the development of novel and effective repertoires through a positive affective relationship to the overall activity.
 The diversity in making and playtesting behaviours shows the development of a robust community with a variety of modes of participation echoing Rogoff's characteristics of a community of learners [@rogoff_developing_1994], and the hybrid modes of participation made possible in third spaces [@gutierrez_rethinking_1999].

 Importantly, social playtesting made the resulting specialisations on learning visible, thus contributing to possibilities of relational agency within the learning environment as a whole.
-New expertise exists as a form of identity within an individuals repertoire and can be mobilised by peers as an relational affordance of the learning system.
+New expertise exists as a form of identity within an individual's repertoire and can be mobilised by peers as a relational affordance of the learning system.
 In short, following the logic and terminology of DiGiacomo and Gutiérrez [-@digiacomo_relational_2016-1] the emerging relational expertise helped develop relational agency.

 <!-- The process appears to create a positive feedback loop as techincal repertoires motivated by the desire to share them in playtesting add game features to share playtesting and then once shared publicly may propagate (see Chapter 6) providing relational affordances for others.
 An example of this is Toby's adding of new levels to his game to make ie more challenging for others in playtesting, an innovation noted by others who then asked Toby to help them implement it (see Vignette 1). -->